petabyt/MSDOS/README.md

-# CommandPrompt
+# MSDOS
-A simple command prompt
+MSDOS... emulated in your browser!